martukas/nuclei/README.md

 by M.A.Nagel.

 Main changes:
-* refactored to decouple storing, parsing and GUI aspects.
+* refactored to decouple storing, parsing and user interface
 * updated to work with more recent versions of Qt and boost
 * divorced from obsolete libraries (Qwt and libQxt)
 * reliance on qmake replaced with CMake + conan for dependency management